 Roles: A set of permissions.
 A role must be associated with an individual user, and the user gains the associated authorization when they are associated with the role.

 RSA: An asymmetric cryptosystem based on large prime numbers.
 The acronym RSA stands for the three principal inventors, Ron Rivest, Adi Shamir, and Len Adleman.

 S/MIME: A standard for constructing and sending digitally signed or encrypted messages using asymmetric cryptography.

-Secure Socket Layer (SSL): A deprecated standard for encrypting data in transit; it has been superseded by TLS.
+Secure Socket Layer (SSL): A deprecated standard for encrypting data in transit; TLS has superseded it.

 Signature: Processing data using a cryptographic algorithm to provide integrity assurance.

-Subject Alternative Name: One or more identifiers for a certificate subject that can be used to carry application-specific identifiers such as email address or User Principle Name (UPN).
+Subject Alternative Name: One or more identifiers for a certificate subject that certificate issuers can use to carry application-specific identifiers such as email address or User Principal Name (UPN).

-Subject Distinguished Name (Subject DN): A unique identifier for the Subject, within the scope of the Certificate Authority.
-Subject DN is structured like an LDAP entry name.
+Subject Distinguished Name (Subject DN): A unique identifier for the subject within the scope of the Certificate Authority.
+Issuers structure the subject DN like an LDAP entry name.